rod-meaney/cp-led-matrix/README.md

 * Register (https://timezonedb.com/), then Update cfg with your timezonedb_api_key.
 Micopython and Circuitpython are missing ALOT of python libraries and this helps us manage accurate time.
 * Copy across directories -> animation, data, img, saved, static, utils

-You should now be able to run code.py, and be able to go to the 'website', the address will be in the Thonny IDE. but it won't do much until we hook up our LED Matrix
+You should now be able to run code.py, and be able to go to the 'website', the address will be in the Thonny IDE.
+It won't do much until we hook up our LED Matrix

 > [!NOTE]
 > If you change the line in code.py to debug=True you will be able to see opening the website and any requests you make in the Thonny IDE.